Eva Hornecker

 Professor of HCI

-at the Bauhaus-Universität Weimar in Germany, chairing the Human Computer Interaction group in the Dept. of Media Computing, Faculty of Media
+at the Bauhaus-Universität Weimar in Germany, chairing the Human Computer Interaction group in the Computer Science and Media department , in the Faculty of Media Since February 2013.
+I lead our HCI master (M.Sc.) program

 From autumn 2008 I was a SICSA lecturer at the University of Strathclyde, co-leading the Mobiquitous Lab in Glasgow, UK.
-I worked at several places before, including the UK's Open University, Sussex University, the Vienna University of Technology, and the HitLabNZ, following my PhD in Bremen, Germany.
+Before, I worked at several places, including the UK's Open University, Sussex University, the Vienna University of Technology, and the HitLabNZ, following my PhD in Bremen, Germany.

 photo